Indigenous Peoples in Ecuador

-24.1% of the indigenous population live in the Amazon, divided into 10 nationalities.
+24.1% of the Indigenous population live in the Amazon, divided into 10 nationalities.
 Of the Andean Kichwa population, 7.3% live in the Southern Mountains and 8.3% in the Coastal region and on the Galapagos Islands.
-The majority of indigenous people, that is 60.3%, live in the six provinces of the Central-North Mountains.
-Of these, 87.5% still live in rural areas and 21.5% in the urban sector.
+60.3% of the Andean Kichwa live in six provinces of the Central-Northern Sierra; and the remaining 8.3% live in the Coastal region and the Galapagos Islands.

 The Shuar, who form a nationality of more than 100,000 people, have a strong presence in three provinces of the Amazonian Centre-South, where they account for between 8%and 79% of the total population.
 The rest are spread in small groups across the country.